How to Rename a Column in SQL

 With this in mind, let’s move on to another method: renaming columns using the sp_rename stored procedure in SQL Server.

-In SQL Server, the most common way to rename a column is by using the sp_rename stored procedure.
+In SQL Server, the most common way to rename a column in SQL is by using the sp_rename stored procedure.
 This method is straightforward, but it’s important to remember that you must specify both the old column name and the new column name in the correct format.

 Here’s the syntax for using sp_rename to rename a column: